top of page

 We’ll return to Portland Beer Hub at 2:00pm

-Maine Brews Cruise (formerly Maine Brew Bus) and Freeport Wild Bird Supply are excited to resurrect our collaboration for three very special outings in 2024.
+Maine Brews Cruise (formerly Maine Brew Bus) and Freeport Wild Bird Supply are excited to continue our collaboration for six very special outings in 2024.

 These unique, relaxed birding and beer-ing adventures that you have come to love combine great local birding at seasonal hotspots with visits to sample the delicious creations of some of our favorite local breweries.
 These tours are a perfect introduction to birding and/or craft beer, and a great opportunity to travel with significant others, friends, and family that have interest in one topic, while your interest is primarily in the other (for now!).
 Seasonal birding hotspots and great local beer - a perfect combination, and we'll even do all of the driving!